To enable the Automated Mode, click the menu Configuration > Automated mode.

 To get the credentials of the Denodo Support account of your organization, follow the instructions in the Denodo Support Site Quick Start Guide

 Normally, you can leave the boxes in Server access empty.
-If you installed the Solution Manager or the License Manager on a computer that the AWS EC2 instances will not be able to resolve using its hostname or use different ports, expand Server access and fill in the boxes:
+If you installed the Solution Manager or the License Manager on a computer that the AWS EC2 instances or the Azure Virtual Machines will not be able to resolve using its hostname or use different ports, expand Server access and fill in the boxes:

-This may occur if the Solution Manager or the License Manager where installed on a computer on your premises, and there is no direct access to this computer from outside, only through a VPN.
+This may occur if the Solution Manager or the License Manager are installed on a computer on your premises, and there is no direct access to this computer from outside, only through a VPN.
+Or they are accessed through a load balancer.

-You can specify the hostname or ports to be used from the AWS server instances to connect to the Solution manager or License Manager.
+You can specify the hostname, ports and protocol to be used from the AWS server instances and/or Azure Virtual Machines to connect to the Solution manager or License Manager.
 Leaving any field empty means using the default values.

 Default region: the region that will be used by default when you create a new AWS cloud environment.